 CN=foo, OU=bar, DC=foo-bar, DC=foo

 In this example, User01 does not have the *SSL* pattern in its group membership string and will not match in group-based limitations.

 - Group Filter Pattern:

 Click Send Changes and Activate.

 Remove the User from the User Database

 On the FIREWALL > Users page, right-click on the user and click Logout Selected.
-The user now has to re-authenticate on the domain controller, for example by accessing a network share or by logging in to his/her workstation.
+The user must now re-authenticate on the domain controller, for example, by accessing a network share or by logging into his/her workstation.